Misachka/Bookworm-corner/README.md

 ## Description
-📙 Online book store app, Where user can search for new books by genres.
+📙 Online book store app, where user can search for new books by genres.
 By signing in they can add books to favorites or to cart.

 ## User story